lzanini/mdbook-katex/README.md

 Only the x86_64 Linux, Windows GNU, and macOS builds have full functionality (matrix, ...) , all other builds have compromised capabilities.
 See [#39](https://github.com/lzanini/mdbook-katex/issues/39) for the reasons.

-## Escape mode
+## Escape mode (experimental)

-"Escape mode" is a beta feature that escapes the string needed for a formula in advance so that it remains the original formula after the markdown processor.
+Escapes the string needed for a formula in advance so that it remains the original formula after the markdown processor.

-Disable pre-render to use "Escape mode".
-Don't forget to include `katex.js` (you can include it in head.hbs, see [index.hbs](https://rust-lang.github.io/mdBook/format/theme/index-hbs.html)).
+Disable pre-render to use "Escape mode", and provide your client-side rendering library of choice.
+An example with `katex.js` included in `head.hbs` (see [index.hbs](https://rust-lang.github.io/mdBook/format/theme/index-hbs.html)) is provided below.

 ```toml
 [preprocessor.katex]